GAMR1520/GAMR1520/_references/functions.md

 ## Argument unpacking

 We have covered the basics of functions in python but there is some additional useful syntax it's worth knowing about.

+> The following covers advanced techniques for developing intuitive and useful functions.
+Don't worry if this is confusing.
+You can skip it if this is the first time you are working with functions.
+You can come back to this page when you have some more experience of writing code and hopefully it will make more sense.

 In particular we can `pack` and `unpack` arguments.
 In normal code, outside of functions, you might see this kind of thing: